African-American presidents of the United States in popular culture: Post-Obama's election

 Actor Danny Glover played President Thomas Wilson in the 2009 movie 2012.NBC's 2010 series "The Event" features Blair Underwood in a starring role as Elias Martinez, an Afro-Cuban US president.

 Actor Jamie Foxx played President James William Sawyer in the 2013 movie White House Down.

 Actor Samuel L. Jackson played William Alan Moore, the US president in the 2014 movie Big Game.

 In the 2014-2015 NBC TV series State of Affairs, Alfre Woodard plays Constance Payton, the first black female president of the United States.

-In 2015, Keith David first voiced the President in second season Rick and Morty episode "Get Schwifty."
+In 2015, Keith David first voiced the President in second season Rick and Morty episode "Get Schwifty," and has reappeared in the show many times since.

+In 2016, actor Danny Johnson played President Todd in season 2 of the television show Quantico.

 In 2019, the flashforward to 2045 in the final episode of Veep revealed that President Kemi Talbot (Toks Olagundoye) served two terms sometime between 2025 and 2041.
 President Richard Splett (Sam Richardson) was the incumbent president of 2045, having won a landslide reelection in 2044.

 In 2019, Morgan Freeman played President Allan Trumbull in Angel Has Fallen, the third movie in the Fallen film series.
 He previously played Allan Trumbull as Speaker of the House in Olympus Has Fallen and as Vice President in London Has Fallen.
 Freeman previously played President Tom Beck in the 1998 film Deep Impact.

+In 2025, Viola Davis played President Danielle Sutton in the film G20.

+In 2025, Angela Bassett appears as President Mitchell in the Netflix show Zero Day and she also appeared as President Erika Sloane in Mission: Impossible - The Final Reckoning.